Hurryitup/excaliflow/README.md

 - `p95Multiplier = 2`

 #### Flow propagation
-- Ingress seeding: sum of `ApiEndpoint.targetQps` per API node.
+- Ingress seeding: sum of `ApiEndpoint.targetQps × burstFactor` per API node.
 - Order: compute in a best‑effort topological order (Kahn).
 If cycles exist, remaining nodes are appended to ensure a pass over all nodes.
 - Egress split: if multiple outgoing edges exist, egress is divided evenly across them (current MVP).
 Each edge may further clamp its share (e.g., Kafka producer cap), after which the value is accumulated into the target node’s ingress.